Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.

 That's a negative mix factor to them.
 That too was promotional activity, also in club.
 That activity is coming back in the second quarter.
 But for Snapple to be down 6%, it's a pretty high margin product and that creates – we don't want to trade off Snapple mix if we can go for better CSD mix, even though we like our CSDs being up.
-So a combination of negative mix for them, swallowing some of these effects of Bai and making the investment that we think will pay tremendous dividends in that segment are really the three factors.
+So, a combination of negative mix for them, swallowing some of these effects of Bai and making the investment that we think will pay tremendous dividends in that segment are really the three factors.

 Bonnie L. Herzog - Wells Fargo Securities LLC